-GENERAL PROCEDURES: To apply for admission as a student in the Access Program must have earned a high school diploma from a high school acknowledged by a U.S. Department of Education-recognized accrediting agency and:
+GENERAL PROCEDURES: To apply for admission as a student in the Access program:

 - 1. Students must be at least 21 years old.

 - 2. Complete an Application for Admission.

-- 3. Send official transcripts to the Access Admission Office from all colleges or universities previously attended.
-Students must have a 2.0 cumulative grade point average for acceptance.
+- 3. Send official transcripts from all colleges or universities previously attended to the Access Admission Office.\ Students must have a 2.0 cumulative grade point average for acceptance.\\